lxin/quic/README.md

   requests to relevant applications across different processes based on ALPN.
 - Minimizing data duplication by utilizing zero-copy techniques like sendfile().
 - Facilitating the crypto offloading in NICs to further enhance performance.
-- Addressing interoperability issues from the variety of userland QUIC implementations.

 ## Implementation